aztemi/wc-solana-pay/README.txt

 = Which Solana tokens can be accepted as payment? =

-**Solana Pay for Woocommerce** plugin currently supports payments in SOL, USDC and USDT.
+**Pay with Solana Pay for WooCommerce** plugin currently supports payments in SOL, USDC and USDT.
 Support for more tokens are planned to be added in the future.

 == Screenshots ==